Sphinkie/StarGen-II/README.md

 The program generate an XML file, describing a solar system.

-All technical information about how works the library can be found in the [doxygen documentation](https://sphinkie.github.io/StarGen-II/doxygen/html/index.html).
+All technical information about how the library works can be found in the [doxygen documentation](https://sphinkie.github.io/StarGen-II/doxygen/html/index.html).

 ## Output Format

+*To be completed*